xing/hops/packages/bootstrap/README.md

 This is a semi-private function that is mainly being used internally, for example by [`hops-yargs`](../yargs/README.md).
 It returns the core mixin container - this allows you to call all defined mixin methods.

 You will only ever have to call it if you want to use `hops-bootstrap` programmatically.
-You can pass it an `configOverrides` object that will be merged into the main config object, and and options object mixins might use instead of CLI arguments.
+You can pass it an `configOverrides` object that will be merged into the main config object, and an options object mixins might use instead of CLI arguments.